topikachu/ev3dev/Using-Sound.md

 ## Introduction

 The EV3 uses pulse width modulation (PWM) to drive an amplifier that produces the sounds that you hear through the speaker.
 It has two modes of operation.
-The first, we call **Tone** mode.
+The first, we call **Tone** mode (aka **Beep** mode).
 In Tone mode, the PWM is set to a frequency in the audible range<sup>[1]</sup>.
 The sound you hear is a square wave.
 The second mode is called **PCM Playback** mode.
 In this mode, the PWM is operated at a higher frequency.
 The high frequencies are (mostly) filtered out and we are able to reproduce a recorded sound.

 If you are interested in the science of how this works or want to know more about some of the other neat things we did to improve the sound on the EV3, check out the _[[EV3 Sound]]_ page of the _[[ev3dev Kernel Hackers Notebook]]_